sophistecon/sophistecon.github.io/content/publication/milky-way-market-structure-and-behavior-of-informal-traders-in-the-kenyan-dairy-sector/index.md

 summary: with Guanghong Xu and Martin Nandelenga
 date: 2023-07-31T18:24:04.953Z
 ---
+with Guanghong Xu and Martin Nandelenga.
 F﻿unded by Private Enterprise Development in Low-Income Countries (PEDL) Programme - Currently in the field